yunhaoBai/MIBI_TMA_Solution/README.md

 # MIBI_TMA_Solution
-No more manually selection for TMA sample of MIBI, interactive srcipt to generate spots in XML file for miniMIBI.
+No more manual selection for TMA sample on MIBIscope, interactive srcipt to generate spots in XML file for miniMIBI.

 1. (script) take in carousel image acquired by MIBI camera, based on (user) settings, process image and search for TMA spots
 2. (user) manually adjust the position with SED for the cross labeled TMA spot from step 1 in miniMIBI, save a xml file